Anthonie Rouwenhorst Mulder

-After graduation, Mulder served as a supervisor of water management on the River Waal at Herwijnen.
-However, after only one year, he was invited by Prince Henry, the son of King William II to establish a trading post at the northern entrance to the Suez Canal, near Port Said in Egypt.
-Although his contemporaries advised against the venture, Mulder lived in Egypt from August 1873 to August 1876, and built the main house, a warehouse, a coal shed, a goods shed, service residences, two piers and the foundation for a water reservoir as well as a hotel.
-The trading post proved commercially successful, but the venture was terminated with the unexpected death of Prince Henry in 1876.
+Life and career

-Mulder returned to the Netherlands, where he built the Change Canal in The Hague, as well as a steam-powered tramway in Haarlem.
+Rouwenhorst Mulder was born in Leiden, the son of tobacco trader A.T.L.
+Rouwenhorst Mulder and his wife A.C.E. d’Ailly, in 1848.
+He attended primary school in Leiden and later in Alkmaar, before completing his secondary education in Haarlem, and then studied from 1867 to 1872 at the Polytechnic School in Delft (now TU Delft), graduating as a civil engineer in 1872.
+Upon graduation, worked for Rijkswaterstaat as a supervisor on the River Waal at Herwijnen.
+However, after only one year, he was invited by Prince Henry, the son of King William II, to establish a trading post at the northern entrance to the Suez Canal, near Port Said in Egypt.

-Mulder was then recruited by the government of Japan in late 1879.
-He was responsible for improvements to the course of the Tone River, Kinugawa River, Fuji River, Yodo River and the Sumida River; however, in Japan he became known as a specialist in the redesign and improvements of ports and harbours.
-In addition to Port of Tokyo, where access had previously been hampered by large mudbanks, he also worked on ports in Okayama, Hiroshima, Hachinohe and Shimonoseki.
-His contemporaries in Japan included Cornelis Johannes van Doorn and Johannis de Rijke and George Arnold Escher.
+Egypt

-After his contract expired in 1890, he returned to the Hague.
-In 1897 he returned to the Netherland, and designed a system of steam-powered tram lines in Nijmegen.
-He died in Nijmegen in 1901.
+Although his contemporaries advised against the venture, Rouwenhorst Mulder took up the position.
+He lived in Egypt from August 1873 to August 1876, and built the main house, a warehouse, a coal shed, a goods shed, service residences, two piers and the foundation for a water reservoir as well as a hotel.
+The trading post proved commercially successful, but the venture was terminated after Prince Henry's unexpected death on 13 January 1879, with the operations being discontinued and the properties sold.